GSA/digitalgov.gov/content/events/2019/10/2019-10-17--us-web-design-system-october-monthly-call.md

 _[View live captioning for this event ](https://www.captionedtext.com/client/event.aspx?EventID=4200787&CustomerID=321)_

-Please join Dan Williams, U.S. Web Design System (USWDS) product lead, for an overview of the development process for a USWDS component.
-This month we’re going to take a step back and answer the question: just what is a design system?
+Join Dan Williams, the U.S. Web Design System (USWDS) product lead, as he walks through the design system and answers your questions.

+This month we’re going to take a step back and answer the question: _"Just what is a design system?"_

 And to answer that question we’ll talk about how a design system like USWDS help teams design and build dynamic and effective government websites.
-So if you or someone on your team is interested in design system basics, join Dan Williams, USWDS project lead, to discuss The Rules of Play: Creativity and Constraint in the U.S. Web Design System.
+So if you or someone on your team is interested in design system basics, join us to discuss The Rules of Play: Creativity and Constraint in the U.S. Web Design System.

 This event is part of a monthly series that generally takes place on the third Thursday of each month.
 The video will be available on Digital.gov shortly after the event.